yusifsalam/t490-macos/README.md

 - Disable wake on LAN/thunderbolt
 - Set boot mode to UEFI only, disable CSM support

-Now you can install macOS on your APFS or HFS+ formatted drive.
+Now you can boot your USB stick and install macOS on your APFS or HFS+ formatted drive.
+If it fails to boot, double check again the settings in the BIOS.

 ## Post-install

-- [Fix iServices](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) if you want to use iMessage or FaceTime.
 - Disable hibernation, since it doesn't work properly on hackintoshes
 - Make your own USB map kext
 - Generate your own CPU frequency vectors using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend).
 The one included here is set to Balance power and CPU lowest frequency set to 500 MHz
 - (Optional) [Rectangle](https://github.com/rxhanson/Rectangle) for window management
 - (Optional) [LuLu](https://github.com/objective-see/LuLu) for network traffic control
-- (Optional) [Monitor Control](https://github.com/MonitorControl/MonitorControl) to adjust brightness/contrast controls for internal+external displays (DP/USB-C/HDMI
 - (Optional) [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) to rebind key presses

 ## CREDITS